wzhy2000/Funmap2/README.md

 # Funmap2

 Functional Mapping Package for R (Version 2.4)

-LSKAT is an R program that performs association testing between a set of SNPs and a longitudinal quantitative trait in population samples.
-The main reference for this program is
+Funmap2 is an R program that performs QTL mapping between a set of markers and a longitudinal quantitative trait in population samples.

 # Reference